Bia-Matos/Bia-Matos/README.md

 ### Hi there!!
 My name is Beatriz but feel free to call me Bia! 👋

-- 🔭 I’m currently working on back-end!
+- 🔭 I’m currently working on back-end and mobile!
 - 🌱 I’m currently learning Spring Boot, Java and Flutter!
 - 📫 How to reach me: biiatkd@gmail.com
 <div>